From imaginary to real chemical potential QCD with functional methods: Introduction

-From a theoretical perspective, a high precision study of the location of the CEP is hampered by two very different problems.
-In lattice QCD, the fermion sign problem prohibits direct calculations at real chemical potential, see e.g. \cite{Nagata2022} for a review.
-Direct simulations at imaginary chemical potential, however, are possible.
-Carefully controlled extrapolations from imaginary to real chemical potential are therefore an important tool to bypass the sign problem in addition to other methods, see e.g. \cite{Borsanyi:2022soo,Borsanyi2022a,Bollweg2022,Dimopoulos:2021vrk,Borsanyi:2021sxv,Borsanyi:2020fev,Bazavov:2020bjn,Bazavov2019} and Refs. therein.
 On the other hand, functional approaches to the CEP, i.e., approaches via Dyson--Schwinger equations (DSE) and/or the functional renormalization group (FRG), do not suffer from the sign problem and allow for a mapping of the whole QCD phase diagram, see e.g. \cite{Fischer:2018sdj} for a review and \cite{Fischer:2014ata,Isserstedt:2019pgx,Fu:2019hdw,Gao:2020qsj,Gao:2020fbl,Gunkel:2021oya} for recent results.
 However, they inherently depend on approximations and truncations which have to be carefully controlled either in combined approaches or by comparison with lattice results in controlled environments where both approaches are applicable, such as imaginary chemical potential.
 This work is devoted to the latter.
 We revisit a truncation scheme of Dyson--Schwinger equations that has been used in Ref.~\cite{Gunkel:2021oya} to perform calculations at real chemical potential up to the critical endpoint and apply it at imaginary baryon chemical potential $\muB$.
 We perform calculations at appropriate values of imaginary $\muB$, where direct comparison with corresponding lattice results from Ref.~\cite{Borsanyi:2020fev} is possible.
 We then employ a similar extrapolation procedure as on the lattice and compare the extrapolated results for the crossover transition line with the ones explicitly calculated in our functional approach.
 Our results may serve as a quality check for the extrapolation method used on the lattice.

 The paper is organized as follows.
 In the next section, we briefly revisit our framework.
 We summarize the truncation scheme of Ref.~\cite{Gunkel:2021oya} in Section \ref{DSE-framework} and review the extrapolation procedure from imaginary to real chemical potential employed in Ref.~\cite{Borsanyi:2020fev} in Section \ref{imu-framework}.
 In Section \ref{results}, we present and discuss our results.
 We summarize and conclude in Section \ref{summary}.